autowarefoundation/autoware-documentation/docs/design/component-interfaces/planning-control-vehicle-interface.md

 The `Vehicle Interface` receives the `Vehicle Signal Commands` and `Vehicle Control Commands` and publishes the vehicle status.
 It also communicates with vehicle by the vehicle-specific protocol.

 The `Gate` switches multiple `Vehicle Control Commands`.
 These signals include autonomous diving command, joystick, remote control, and emergency operation, etc.
-The `Adapter` converts generalized control command (target steering, steering rate, velocity, acceleration, jerk) into vehicle-specific control values (steering-torque, wheel-turque, voltage, pressure, accel pedal position, etc).
+The `Adapter` converts generalized control command (target steering, steering rate, velocity, acceleration, jerk) into vehicle-specific control values (steering-torque, wheel-torque, voltage, pressure, accel pedal position, etc).

 ### Inputs